 Bath Bombs

 Bath bombs are hard-packed mixtures of dry ingredients that effervesce when wet.
 They are used to add essential oils, scent, bubbles, and color to bathwater.
 They are a mixture of salts, colorants, oils, and solid items such as flower petals or glitter.
 When added to a bath, the sodium bicarbonate reacts with citric acid to release carbon dioxide gas (like Alka-Seltzer).
-As it is breaking down, it releases colorants, fragrances, salts, and oils.
+As it is breaks down, it releases colorants, fragrances, salts, and oils.

 Solid particles in bath bombs could include natural things like lavender buds and flower petals or synthetic materials such as glitter and confetti.
 None of these items will dissolve.
 Along with the other items present in the waste stream, these could plug up plumbing and negatively affect the septic system.
 It is best to use bath bombs that do not contain solid particles, or you could place a length of pantyhose or a fine mesh strainer over the tub drain to collect any solids.
 The natural products could contribute to the oxygen demand of the septic system and the synthetic ones could accumulate in the septic tank, clog effluent filters, and potentially harm downstream components.

 There are fats and oil in most bath bombs.
 Oils are liquid at room temperature and will make their way to the septic tank where they will hopefully float to the top and accumulate in the scum layer.
 Fats or butter in bath bombs can be a problem as they have a variety of melting points and if they cool too fast while traveling through the drain pipes, they can solidify and create a blockage similar to grease in the kitchen.
-Typical bathwater is usually around 105°F. Cocoa butter has a melting point of around 97°F, but at the end of the bath, the water may have cooled to close to 98°F. When the drain is opened, the pipes are easily going to bring that temperature below the 97°F solidification point and potentially create a buildup in the interior plumbing.
+Typical bathwater is usually around 105°F. Cocoa butter has a melting point of around 97°F, but at the end of the bath, the water may have cooled to close to 98°F. When the drain is opened, the pipes will easily going to bring that temperature below the 97°F solidification point and potentially create a buildup in the interior plumbing.

 Most bath bombs have such a low butter content that they should not create much of an issue in the plumbing, but if bombs are used frequently, they could accumulate in piping and the tanks outside the home.
 Bath “truffles” have a much higher butter content and should be avoided.
 These oils and greases can accumulate in the septic tank, clog effluent filters or exert an additional oxygen demand in the overall septic system.
 The salts used in some bath bombs may not totally dissolve.
 Partially dissolved bath salts can result in clogs as a few undissolved chunks can become caught in the drain, which will then catch hair and other pieces of debris.
 In high amounts, these added salts will harm the bacteria in the septic system.
 In general, bath bombs are not a product recommended for frequent use for those on septic systems.
-For those connected to septic treatment plants, care should be taken to not clog drains.
+For those connected to septic treatment plants, care should be taken not to clog drains.

 Backwash Water from Water Softener